goodies!

-Located here are various goodies that may be of interest.
+Located here are various tutorials, tips, reviews and articles I've written that might be of interest.

-Scriverner Layout - For all you writers who use Scrivener.
+Scriverner Layout - Here's my customized layout for all you writers who use Scrivener.

 Music-related goodies: